Mark Mobius: Career

-Personal life
+Personal life and death

 Born a U.S. citizen, Mobius was also entitled to German citizenship by descent.
-He renounced his U.S. citizenship and is now a German citizen.
+He renounced his U.S. citizenship while living his life as a German citizen.

-Mobius has stated his preference for a Donald Trump victory in the 2020 United States Presidential election and called a potential win by the Biden-Harris ticket "disastrous" for the stock market and economy.
+Mobius stated his preference for a Donald Trump victory in the 2020 United States Presidential election and called a potential win by the Biden–Harris ticket "disastrous" for the stock market and economy.

-On March 2, 2023, Mobius told Fox Business in an interview that he cannot take his money out of China due to the country's capital controls.
+On 2 March 2023, Mobius told Fox Business in an interview that he could not take his money out of China due to the country's capital controls.
 He also said that he would be "very, very careful" investing in the country.
-According to South China Morning Post, Mobius had sold a flat in Shanghai 18 years ago and deposited the money at a Shanghai branch of HSBC.
-When he tried to transfer 3 million yuan ($432,270) to a HSBC Hong Kong account, he was asked to submit a lot of documents related to the sale and taxation records which delayed the process.
-On March 7, according to Bloomberg News, Mobius told Ming Pao that the issue "seems to have resolved".
-However Mobius has still remained critical of capital controls in China stating that removing capital outflow restrictions would benefit China's economy.
+According to the South China Morning Post, Mobius had sold a flat in Shanghai 18 years ago and deposited the money at a Shanghai branch of HSBC.
+When he tried to transfer 3 million yuan ($432,270) to a HSBC Hong Kong account, he was asked to submit an extensive list of documents related to the sale and taxation records which delayed the process.
+On 7 March, according to Bloomberg News, Mobius told Ming Pao that the issue "seems to have resolved".
+However Mobius remained critical of capital controls in China, stating that removing capital outflow restrictions would benefit that country's economy.

+Mobius died in Singapore on 15 April 2026, at the age of 89.